JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7933 days**.

-And here is a just a random fact -  **American Airlines saved $40,000 in 1987 by eliminating one olive from each salad served in first class**.
+And here is a just a random fact -  **Ever year, Americans spend close to $25 billion on beer**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)